-Figure 1: Three Questions That Will Improve Your SSOPs
+Figure 1: Three Questions That Will Improve SSOPs

 Anatomy of an SSOP

-Key elements of SSOPs include the following general framework: a documented description of the scope of the SSOP, equipment, personnel involved, responsibilities for duties, a description of the specific duties, materials, protocols and products used, frequency of activities, detailed and specific instructions for conducting the activities, and record keeping for all the above.
-Several food examples of the important elements of an SSOP can be found through local research universities or through specific programs that help walk processors through HACCP training and identifying the steps where an SSOP is necessary.3,4
+Key elements of SSOPs include the following general framework: a documented description of the scope of the SSOP; equipment and personnel involved; responsibilities for duties; a description of the specific duties, materials, protocols and products used; frequency of activities; detailed and specific instructions for conducting the activities; and record-keeping for all of the above.
+Several food examples of the important elements of an SSOP can be found through local research universities or through specific programs that help walk processors through HACCP training and identify the steps where an SSOP is necessary.3,4

 It is easy to look at an SSOP and not see what is missing.
-There are numerous reasons why SSOPs might be overlooked, but let us, for a moment, assume they have not been overlooked and you are interested in improving them.
+Numerous reasons exist for why SSOPs might be overlooked, but let us, for a moment, assume that they have not been overlooked and that they could be improved.
 In that case, there are a few ways to evaluate the robustness of the SSOPs and take measures to improve them.
-For example, an internal audit scenario could be an appropriate method of testing whether the work instructions in the SSOP, the actual work performed, and the work needed are in alignment.
+For example, an internal audit could be an appropriate method of testing whether the work instructions in the SSOP, the actual work performed, and the work needed are in alignment.
 If the SSOP is implemented, it will have more opportunities to be questioned for updates based on circumstances or in response to abnormal situations.
 An SSOP document that has not changed for many years should be verified for its relevance and validated to current practices.
-Often, a change in ingredients, change in cleaning suppliers, maintenance updates, or even the average height of the operator performing the duties might influence an SSOP.
-Asking the operator to question and make sure they have all they need in written, oral, and visual formats in the relevant native language(s) used by the operator(s) is important to the validity and effectiveness of the SSOP.
+Often, a change in ingredients, a change in cleaning suppliers, maintenance updates, or even the average height of the operator performing the duties might influence an SSOP.
+Asking the operator to question and make sure they have all the tools they need in written, oral, and visual formats in the relevant native language(s) used by the operator(s) is important to the validity and effectiveness of the SSOP.

-Time studies and observation of work as it is performed are frequently used methods by practitioners of Lean operations.
-We use this approach in SSOP verification, and in testing the robustness of work instructions relating to all matters of food safety, this can be enlightening.
+Time studies and observation of work as it is performed are frequently used methods by practitioners of lean operations.
+This approach is used in SSOP verification, and in testing the robustness of work instructions relating to all matters of food safety, this can be enlightening.
 An important tool used in these measures relies on measuring “standard work instructions” (SWIs).
 SWIs refer to specific, well-defined work procedures that are performed repeatedly.
 The difference between SWIs and other work instructions is the delivery of consistency every time.
 These SWIs (Figure 2) are the bedrock of any activity being a candidate for continuous improvement by adopting observation, measurement, and then systematic improvement.

-When you ask yourself, “Does the activity reflect the written SSOP?” the answer and how you obtain it in a systematic way will make the difference between obtaining the correct answer and simply getting the easy answer.
-Observing and measuring SWIs takes time, planning, and method.
+When the question, “Does the activity reflect the written SSOP?” is asked, the answer and how it is obtained in a systematic way will make the difference between obtaining the correct answer and simply getting the easy answer.
+Observing and measuring SWIs takes time, planning, and willingness to follow a method.
 Reconciling instructions with practices will guide employee training and serve as a check on the SSOPs and the systems in place at a very granular level.
 In essence, if the written instructions align with the actions being taken (Figure 3), then the SSOP is valid.
-If they do not, the SSOP needs to be reworked and updated to reflect the correct procedure and not a theoretical procedure or the lowest common practice.
+If they do not, then the SSOP needs to be reworked and updated to reflect the correct procedure and not a theoretical procedure or the lowest common practice.